outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

-    - find/derive/generate requirements of various required functions of the solution-finding process like calculating solution success (in the form of determining calculation possibilities such as whether one solution is more optimal than another), requirements such as 'being able to calculate & compare optimality of solutions', to identify useful structures that would invalidate these processes or make them easier/more difficult to execute
+    - find/derive/generate requirements of various required functions of the solution-finding process like calculating solution success (in the form of determining calculation possibilities such as whether one solution is more optimal than another), requirements such as 'being able to calculate & compare optimality of solutions', to identify useful structures that would invalidate these processes or make them easier/more difficult to execute (such as 'areas of error or solution ambiguity' on a graph, which if you can calculate can make reducing the solution space or finding an acceptable solution easier)
       - example: for a 'find a prediction function' problem, this would take the form of finding/deriving/generating the sections where it would & would not be possible to derive if a solution was better than another (structures of optimization and structures of ambiguity), deriving which of these sections of ambiguity is more optimal than others (a 'solution ambiguity' rather than a 'error ambiguity'), and aiming for a function that intersects with those solution sections (there may be areas or other structures like function bundles or adjacent parameterized function points on a graph where it is clear that a function is sub-optimal, clear that a function is successful, ambiguous whether a function is a solution or error, areas where it is clear that a function is a solution but ambiguously successful when compared to similar solution functions, etc)

     - apply changes to the attributes like position of a useful structure applied in a solution-finding method to implement the intent of the useful structure in its original position in a different way